 Our Sons and Daughters of Destiny Programs teach young people the value and benefits of abstinence.
 For over a decade, these programs have taught young people what it means to be a person of character, how to develop it, how to model it and how to live it day in and day out.
 We are extremely proud of our Sons and Daughters of Destiny who have gone on to successful careers and to build healthy, happy families.
 There is currently a 6-month waiting list for program participation.

 Healthcare is critical to the success of our families.
 Understanding the mental and physical needs of our members is a responsibility we take seriously.
 We educate our youth and parents on issues related to access to services, nutrition, mental health, oral health and more.
 Our vast network of residents (thousands of informal connections and hundreds of registered members) enable us to connect those looking to more effectively provide services with those who need them.

 Project Impact’s CUC (Common Unity Community) Resource development programs create opportunity.
 Through this initiative, members gain access to resources that include: internet connectivity, computers, training; job preparation, placement and transportation; financial literacy training and access to banking; business development resources and access to capital.

-Project Impact currently has a database of 200 registered, active members with more than 3,000 informal community connections.
-Current marketing initiatives plan registration of 3,000 members by December 2018.
-The increased registered member database will increase Project Impact’s value to organizations looking to connect with and build relationships with this community.
+Project Impact currently has a database of 350 registered, active members with more than 3,000 informal community connections.
+The continually growing registered member database increases Project Impact’s value to organizations looking to connect with and build relationships with this community.